Sexual Assault Policy

 Effective June 1, 2011

-Union Institute & University (UI&U) is committed to providing a learning environment free from violence.
-UI&U will not tolerate any sexual offense(s) in the work or academic setting.
+Union Institute & University is committed to providing a learning environment free from violence.
+Union Institute & University will not tolerate any sexual offense(s) in the work or academic setting.
 This sexual assault policy is designed to specifically address the public well-being of students, faculty, and staff.
 The university prohibits any activity that constitutes sexual assault: offenders may be subject to disciplinary action and/or criminal proceedings.

 The victim of sexual assault is never to blame for behavior of the perpetrator.
 For the purposes of this policy, sexual assault includes, but is not limited to, those activities described within the phrase “gross sexual imposition.”
 See university policies on “Harassment Avoidance” (employees) and “Discriminatory and Sexual Harassment” (students).Gross sexual imposition involves: